cwoodall/cwoodall-hugo/content/posts/2023-08-29-mini-sabbatical-review.md

 #### June 1, 2023: My last day at BETA

 I finished up on June 1 and my co-workers gave me a great send-off.
-I received this awesome vest.
-I will remember all of the great times at BETA and I hope that they will succeed in the future.
-I developed as an Embedded Software Engineer and as a Motor Controls Engineer there.
-I learned a lot about leadership, and myself along the way.
-I am grateful for the opportunity to work there, and for the people I got to work with.
+I received an awesome vest.
+I will remember all of the great times at BETA and I hope for their continued succeed.
+I learned a ton about motors, controls and software engineering during my time at BETA, and I refined elements of my sense of self, leadership style and have a deeper knowledge of who I am and what works for me.

 ![](/img/posts/2023-08-29-sabbatical/beta-biker-jacket.jpeg)